-Here, the dwarf rolls the barrel - or so thinks anyone who believes the house crest of the Fässla brewery or perhaps has caught one „Zwergla“ too many.
-In reality, it is currently master brewer Sebastian Kalb who gets the beer barrels of the traditional Bamberg brewery rolling.
-He has been carrying on the more than 350-year-old Fässla tradition since 1986.
-In the very building where the history of what is now Bamberg's second-largest brewery began in 1649: Königstraße 19-21.
-In the middle of the city center, in other words, directly opposite the Spezial brewery, lies the old brewery tavern together with the main building.
-The large gate through which the horse-drawn carts filled with barrels of beer used to clatter is still preserved.
+Here the dwarf rolls the Fässla – thinks the one who believes the house crest of the brewery Fässla or perhaps has caught one „Zwergla“ too much.
+In reality, brewmaster Sebastian Kalb is currently getting the beer kegs of the traditional Bamberg brewery rolling.
+Since 1986, he has been carrying on the more than 350-year-old Fässla tradition.
+In the very building where the history of what is now Bamberg's second-largest brewery began in 1649: In Königstraße 19-21.
+In the middle of the city center, just opposite the brewery Spezial, lies the old brewery inn and its parent house.
+The large gate through which the horse-drawn carts filled with beer kegs used to clatter is still preserved.
 Today the gate leads into the „Schwemme“.
 This is where real Bambergers meet for an after-work beer, regulars from the region and tourists for a Seidla - young and old alike.
-Not only because the beer tastes delicious, but also because it is very cozy there and in the pub.
-Sebastian Kalb has put a lot of effort into renovating the house since taking it over, and in the process has preserved all the traditions.
-Even when it comes to brewing beer.
+Not only because the beer tastes great, but also because the atmosphere there and in the pub is authentic.
+With a lot of effort Sebastian Kalb has renovated the house since Übernahme and kept all the traditions.
+Even in the brewing of beer.

 Bamberg's strongest beer